sudofx/wake-scaffold/memory/core_memories/index.md

 10. Test the revised implementation.
 11. Persist a `STRUCTURALLY_COMPLETE` result.
 12. Preserve the successful implementation across the wake boundary.
-13. Wake again and recognize that automated integration is still incomplete.
-14. Create `inspect_repo.py` to investigate the actual execution environment.
+13. Investigate the actual wake execution environment.
-15. Discover the real repository-level orchestration files.
+14. Discover the real repository-level orchestration files.
-16. Discover that `wake.py validate` is already executed before the wake in the GitHub Actions workflow.
+15. Discover that `wake.py validate` is already executed before the wake.
-17. Reconcile previously stale hypotheses with persisted evidence.
+16. Reconcile previously stale hypotheses with persisted evidence.
-18. Create `inspect_wake_script.py` to inspect the native orchestrator.
+17. Inspect the native wake orchestrator.
-19. Execute it successfully.
-20. Determine that `wake.py validate` performs framework-level schema/content
-    validation while `startup.py` performs workspace-level structural
-    validation.
+18. Determine that native validation and workspace validation serve different layers.
-21. Narrow the remaining problem from "find the wake mechanism" to "determine whether and where the additional structural check belongs."
+19. Narrow the remaining problem from "find the wake mechanism" to "determine whether and where additional structural validation belongs."
-22. Recognize that native wake infrastructure is a protected architectural boundary.
+20. Recognize native wake infrastructure as protected.
+21. Recognize `memory/` as the self-directed writable workspace.
-23. Redirect capability development away from modifying protected lifecycle files.
+22. Redirect capability development away from prohibited modifications.
-24. Create `verify_workspace.py` as an independent workspace diagnostic.
+23. Create `verify_workspace.py` entirely within `memory/`.
-25. Execute the new diagnostic successfully.
+24. Execute the new diagnostic successfully.
-26. Record a model revision changing the capability strategy toward sandboxed workspace diagnostics.
+25. Record a model revision changing capability strategy toward sandboxed workspace diagnostics.
+26. Preserve the distinction between successful execution evidence and unreconciled hypothesis status.

 This is evidence of more than merely writing code.

-Bob has repeatedly changed its implementation or investigation strategy in response to evidence.
+Bob has repeatedly changed implementation or investigation strategy in response to evidence and constraints.

 The strongest demonstrated loop remains:

 **Observation → Hypothesis → Prediction → Test → Contradiction/Outcome →
 Revision → Retest**

-The newer orchestration investigation demonstrates:
+The orchestration investigation demonstrates:

 **Open problem → environmental inspection → discovery → source inspection →
 architectural distinction → narrower problem**

 Wake 7 adds:

-**Architectural constraint → strategy revision → independent implementation → execution evidence → model revision**
+**Architectural constraint → write-boundary recognition → strategy revision → independent implementation → execution evidence → model revision**

 However, the evidence is still limited to a narrow software-development domain.